top of page

 David Yambio

 David Yambio is a community advocate, human rights defender, and lead investigator on state-to-state human trafficking and crimes against migrants in North Africa and Europe.
-He is the co-founder and spokesperson of Refugees in Libya, a refugee-led organisation based in Libya and Italy that documents abuses, challenges impunity, and advocates for justice and protection for people on the move.
+He is the Executive Director and cofounder of Refugees in Libya, a refugee-led organisation based in Libya and Europe that documents abuses, challenges impunity, and advocates for justice, dignity, protection, and freedom of movement for people on the move.

 David experienced displacement early in life and grew up amid conflict and instability.
 He was forcibly recruited as a child and later lived through multiple armed conflicts across the African continent.
 After fleeing his country, he undertook a perilous journey across several African states, during which he was detained, tortured, exploited, and enslaved in Libya.
 These experiences shaped both his political consciousness and his commitment to collective struggle.

-David has led and coordinated major international advocacy campaigns, including actions in Geneva, Brussels, Rome, and other European capitals, targeting institutions such as UNHCR, the European Union, and individual member states.
-He is a co-author of The Book of Shame, a collective documentation of crimes against refugees in North Africa, and recently led the Stage of Survivors and Refugee Tribunal in Rome, a public people’s tribunal confronting Italian ministers and EU officials over crimes against humanity.
+David has led and coordinated international advocacy and accountability campaigns in Geneva, Brussels, Rome, and other European cities, engaging institutions such as UNHCR, the European Union, international courts, and regional mechanisms.
+He is also a co-author of The Book of Shame, a collective documentation project exposing crimes committed against refugees and migrants in North Africa and the failures of international protection systems.

-He continues to work across Africa and Europe with survivors, students, legal practitioners, and social movements to confront impunity, defend freedom of movement, and advance a vision of justice rooted in dignity, political agency, and collective liberation.
+David continues to work across Africa and Europe alongside survivors, legal practitioners, journalists, students, researchers, and social movements to confront impunity, defend freedom of movement, and advance a vision of justice rooted in dignity, political agency, and collective liberation.

 +393515136619